 CEC recently merged with the Melillo Center for Mental Health in Glen Cove, a health center with over 40 years of experience serving the community in the heart of Glen Cove.
 Renamed CEC at Glen Cove, the Family Medicine Doctor in Uniondale that Accepts Medicaid will continue to provide supports that include mental health clinic, outpatient chemical dependency outpatient services, assertive community treatment (ACT), supervised community residences, supported housing and respite housing.

 Natural Methods of Boosting your Immune System

 Now more than ever, it’s important to have a healthy immune system.
 What many people don’t know is there are tons of ways to provide a boost to your immune system that are completely natural and good for the body.
 Many of these methods are so simple that you can implement them today!
-However, if you do fall ill, visit the Charles Evans Center, home to the best Family Medicine Doctor in Levittown That Accepts Medicaid.
+However, if you do fall ill, visit the CEC Health Center, home to the best Family Medicine Doctor in Levittown That Accepts Medicaid.
 Using the following tips will help keep you and your family healthy!

 Getting Enough Sleep

 Several studies have shown that sleep and immunity have quite a strong correlation.
 A study of 164 adults found that those who got less than six hours of sleep a night were more likely to catch a cold than those who got more than six hours of sleep.
 In general, you should shoot for at least seven hours of sleep, giving your body a chance to recharge and rejuvenate.
 If you have a hard time falling asleep, try to limit your exposure to blue light (the light from your phone, computer, or TV), as it can disrupt your wake/sleep cycle.